cinnamon-bun/thumble/README.md

 Wiring diagram ([click to enlarge](https://raw.githubusercontent.com/cinnamon-bun/thumble/main/final_v006-wiring.png)):

+The thick black wiggly wire is a ground wire that connects to each keyswitch.
+It fits into the wiggly channel in the plywood.
+You can use one long wire for this, or several smaller wires, whatever is easier.

 **ERRATA** The joystick board is horizontally flipped in this diagram, but it might not actually matter because the board might be symmetrical.
 Double-check.

 ![](final_v006-wiring.png)